bz76wto/DVERGE/README.md

 - Generates **1,000,000 data points** per plot.

 ## Citation
-If you use our work, please cite:
+If you use this work, please cite:

 ```bibtex
 @article{yang2020dverge,